Enclave and exclave

-In topological terms, A and E are each (sets of) unconnected surfaces, and B, C and D are connected surfaces.
+In topological terms, A and E are each (sets of) unconnected surfaces, and B, C, and D are connected surfaces.
 However, C and D are also simply connected surfaces, while B is not (it has first Betti number 2, the number of "holes" in B).

 An enclave is a territory that is entirely surrounded by the territory of only one other state or entity.
 An enclave can be an independent territory or part of a larger one.
 Enclaves may also exist within territorial waters.
 Enclave is sometimes used improperly to denote a territory that is only partly surrounded by another state.
-Enclaves that are not part of a larger territory are not exclaves, for example Lesotho (enclaved by South Africa), San Marino and Vatican City (both enclaved by Italy) are enclaved sovereign states.
+Enclaves that are not part of a larger territory are not exclaves.
+Three such sovereign states exist globally: Lesotho (enclaved by South Africa), San Marino, and Vatican City (both enclaved by Italy).

 An exclave is a portion of a state or district geographically separated from the main part, by some surrounding alien territory.
 Many exclaves are also enclaves, but an exclave surrounded by the territory of more than one state is not an enclave.
 The Azerbaijani exclave of Nakhchivan is an example of an exclave that is not an enclave, as it borders Armenia, Iran, and Turkey.

 Semi-enclaves and semi-exclaves are areas that, except for possessing an unsurrounded sea border, would otherwise be enclaves or exclaves.
 Semi-enclaves and enclaves are mutually exclusive.
 Likewise, semi-exclaves and exclaves are mutually exclusive.
 Enclaves and semi-enclaves can exist as independent states (Monaco, The Gambia and Brunei are semi-enclaves), while exclaves and semi-exclaves proper always constitute just a part of a sovereign state (like the Kaliningrad Oblast and the state of Alaska).

-A pene-exclave is a part of the territory of one country that can be conveniently approached – in particular, by wheeled traffic – only through the territory of another country.
+A pene-exclave is a part of the territory of one country that can be conveniently approached—by traffic in particular—only through the territory of another country.
 Pene-exclaves are also called functional exclaves or practical exclaves.
-Many pene-exclaves partially border their own territorial waters (i.e., they are not surrounded by other nations' territorial waters), such as Point Roberts, Washington, and Minnesota's Northwest Angle.
+Many pene-exclaves partially border their own territorial waters (i.e., they are not surrounded by other nations' territorial waters), such as Point Roberts, Washington, and Minnesota's Northwest Angle (both in the United States).
 A pene-exclave can also exist entirely on land, such as when intervening mountains render a territory inaccessible from other parts of a country except through alien territory.
 A commonly cited example is the Kleinwalsertal, a valley part of Vorarlberg, Austria, that is accessible only from Germany to the north.